 What if I am sick and own a pet?

 The CDC and AVMA both recommend that you separate yourself from your pet if you are experiencing symptoms or have been confirmed positive with COVID-19.
-Although the risk of your pet contracting it from you is very rare, it is best not to chance it.
+Although the risk of your pet contracting it from you is very rare, it is best not to change it.
 You should limit snuggling, petting, kissing, hugging, touching their food dishes, or being around them in general.
 If you do need to interact with them you should wear a mask or wear gloves.
 Wash your hand frequently.
 Wash their dishes frequently.

 Should my pet wear a face mask in public?